 Importantly, bias reduction is most likely to occur when participants are motivated to change.
 Levy and Maaravi (2018) point out that bias awareness interventions can backfire, or 'cause a boomerang effect,' if their recipients perceive the intervention as a threat to their self-image.
 These researchers attempted to replicate Nasie et al.'s (2014) findings by teaching participants about two different cognitive biases: the 'halo effect' and the 'powerful women' bias.
 The halo effect refers to people's tendency to evaluate someone's traits based on an initial (usually positive) evaluation that they make of a different trait.
 For example, when a person finds someone else to be attractive, they might also assume that that person has other positive qualities, such as being smart or friendly.
 The powerful women bias is a perception that powerful women are less competent than their equivalent male counterparts.
-The researchers found that teaching participants about the halo effect was successful, whereas teaching participants about the powerful women bias was unsuccessful.
-Their explanation for why this occurred was that biases that are perceived to be universal (such as the halo effect) are non-threatening, such that participants can acknowledge that they engage in them without facing social consequences.
+Over three online experiments (n = 81, 111, 121), the researchers found that teaching participants about the halo effect was successful, whereas teaching participants about the powerful women bias was unsuccessful.
+In the first study, participants in a control condition exhibited bias in their responses (d = 0.75), whereas this bias was heavily reduced for participants who were taught about the halo effect (d = 0.15).
+The second study found that while female participants did not exhibit bias after being taught about the powerful women bias (d = n.s.), male participants still showed bias (d = 0.50).
+A third study showed that teaching men about the powerful women bias actually made them more biased (d = 0.37).
+Their explanation for why this occurred was that biases that are perceived to be universal (such as the halo effect) are nonthreatening, such that participants can acknowledge that they engage in them without facing social consequences.
 In contrast, biases that can have negative social implications can be threatening to participants' self-image and therefore harder for them to acknowledge.
 For instance, admitting to engaging in the powerful women bias may be perceived as tantamount to admitting prejudice against women (i.e., chauvinism).
-Thus, the researchers argue that it may be necessary to combine awareness training with a complementary intervention that addresses defensively-motivated processes simultaneously (e.g., using self-affirmation to reduce the need to preserve one's self-concept; see this review's next section, "Inducing Open-Mindedness Through Motivational Pathways," for a review of interventions that fit into this category)
+Thus, the researchers argue that it may be necessary to combine awareness training with a complementary intervention that addresses defensively-motivated processes simultaneously (e.g., using self-affirmation to reduce the need to preserve one's selfconcept; see this review's next section, "Inducing Open-Mindedness Through Motivational Pathways," for a review of interventions that fit into this category).
+Given that these studies were conducted with relatively small online samples, and that effects were only present within certain subsets of participants, replications would be ideal to further delineate the boundary conditions of where teaching about bias interventions can backfire.
+Nonetheless, these studies indicate that future researchers should consider the possibility of boomerang effects when designing interventions that seek to debias participants.